Authors & Publishers FAQ

 We also post all current promotions and Book of the Day ads to our Facebook page which already has a sizeable following that is growing every day.

-In addition to the advertising, we have started to run regular prize draws and other incentives to accelerate our growth in membership.
+In addition to the advertising, we have run occasional prize draws and other incentives to accelerate our growth in membership.

 Do you accept any books?